MinaProtocol/mina/src/app/rosetta/README.md

   and the tip of the chain and will fill in those gaps by walking back the linked list of blocks in the canonical chain and importing them one at a time.
   After this initial bootstrap, it will query once every 60 minutes for missing blocks and import them as needed.
-This script is the most useful for connecting to a real network and is the default script used when running the container.
+This script is most useful for connecting to a real network and is the default script used when running the container.
   This can also be used to connect to other networks and has several configuration parameters.
 Take a look at the [source](https://github.com/MinaProtocol/mina/blob/11513e679fae11e3cd0d3a91dd242628fd712ff5/src/app/rosetta/scripts/docker-start.sh)